 In pedestrian traffic crashes in Las Vegas, comparative negligence applies.
 That means both the pedestrian and the driver can share blame for a collision.
 It’s up to the jury to decide how to assign blame.
 Even if you’re partially at fault, you still may have a valid claim for recovery.

 How We Can Help

 If you’re in a pedestrian accident, it’s essential to speak with a qualified injury attorney to determine the best way to proceed.
 Your attorney can help evaluate the facts of your case to determine if you have a valid claim for recovery.

 If you do have a claim, your attorney can use the available evidence to help you prove fault and build your case for a successful recovery.
-Whether you were the driver or on foot, an attorney can help take the right steps to resolve your pedestrian accident case.
+Whether you were the driver or on foot, one of our experienced Las Vegas or Summerlin drunk driving accident lawyers can help take the right steps to resolve your pedestrian accident case.